 Compliance (C) generally describes the elasticity of a system and is defined as:

-Compliance of the lungs is determined by the elastic characteristics of the connective tissue and by the surface tension of the alveoli.
-The compliance of the thorax is influenced by parts of the passive and active locomotor system of the torso, i.e. by the ligaments and muscles.
+Compliance of the lungs is determined by the elastic characteristics of connective tissue and by the surface tension of the alveoli.
+The compliance of the thorax is influenced by parts of the passive and active locomotor system of the torso, i.e., by the ligaments and muscles.

 Plotting volume against transmural pressure yields the lung hysteresis curve, whose slope represents compliance.
-The lung hysteresis of the total respiratory system, i.e. both lung and thorax, is influenced by the intrapulmonary pressure, which is the pressure difference between the alveolar and the atmospheric pressure.
+The lung hysteresis of the total respiratory system, i.e., both lung and thorax, is influenced by the intrapulmonary pressure, which is the pressure difference between the alveolar and the atmospheric pressure.
 It has an S-shaped course.
-In the region of normal breathing, it behaves approximately linear.
-Here, the inspiration movement is set against a relatively constant resistant.
+In normal breathing, it behaves approx. linear.
+Here, the inspiration movement is set against a relatively constant resistance.

-The difference of intrapulmonary and intrapleural pressure is relevant for the stretching of the lung.
-Here, compliance and the steepness of the curve decrease with increasing filling amount.
-Thus, the lung hysteresis behaves contrary to the hysteresis of the thorax.
-This makes for the S-shaped profile of the curve of the total system.
+The difference between intrapulmonary and intrapleural pressure is relevant for the stretching of the lung.
+Here, compliance and the steepness of the curve decreases with an increase in the filling amount.
+Thus, the lung hysteresis behaves contrary to the hysteresis of the thorax, which makes the curve of the total system S-shaped.

 Pressure change in dynamic respiration

-When resting, the pleural space is affected by the elastic pull of the lung which results in a “negative” pressure, i.e. suction.
-This is called intrapleural pressure.
+When resting, the pleural space is affected by the elastic pull of the lung that results in ‘negative’ pressure (suction) called the intrapleural pressure.
 During inspiration, this pressure becomes more negative; during expiration, it becomes more positive.

-The intrapulmonary pressure, i.e. the pressure difference between alveoli and outside air, remains constant at zero during the entire respiratory cycle, provided the glottis is opened and constant pressure equalization can take place.
+The intrapulmonary pressure, i.e. the pressure difference between alveoli and outside air, remains constant at 0 during the entire respiratory cycle, provided the glottis is opened, and constant pressure equalization can take place.

-In dynamic breathing, which corresponds to our regular breathing, the pressure compensation is restricted and thus delayed.
-The air cannot flow into the alveoli fast enough because of the viscose resistance, which is produced by the airways.
-This results in a pressure in the alveolar space that is lower than in the outside air.
+In dynamic breathing, which corresponds to our regular breathing, the pressure compensation is restricted and, thus, delayed.
+The air cannot flow into the alveoli fast enough because of the viscous resistance, which is produced by the airways resulting in pressure in the alveolar space that is lower than that of the outside air.
 The intrapulmonary pressure amounts to -1 cm H2O.
-During expiration, the reverse is the case with an intrapulmonary pressure of 1 cm H2O.
+During expiration, the reverse is the case, with an intrapulmonary pressure of 1 cm H2O.

-This change of the intrapulmonary pressure also has an effect on the intrapleural pressure: during dynamic breathing, it reaches its minimum shortly before the end of inspiration.
+This change of the intrapulmonary pressure also affects the intrapleural pressure: During dynamic breathing, it reaches its minimum shortly before the end of inspiration.
 Analogously, the maximal intrapleural pressure can be measured shortly before the end of expiration.